 1.1 In these Terms and Conditions, except to the extent expressly provided otherwise:

 (a) the amounts specified in Section 7 of the Statement of Work and elsewhere in these Terms and Conditions.

 (b) such other amounts as may be agreed in writing by the parties from time to time; and

 (c) amounts calculated by multiplying the standard time-based charging rates of the Consultant (as notified by the Consultant to the Client before the date of the Contract) by the time spent by the personnel of the Consultant performing the Services (rounded down by the Consultant to the nearest half hour)

 “Client” means the person or entity identified as such in Section 1 of the Statement of Work.

 “Client Materials” means all works and materials supplied by or on behalf of the Client to the Consultant for incorporation into the Deliverables or for some other use in connection with the Services.

-“Consultant” means Rebekah Prince and/or Natalia Bestilleiro of Prince’s Consultancy Services Ltd, a company incorporated in England (registration number 04969123) having its registered office at 13 Augustine Way, Bicknacre, Chelmsford, Essex CM3 4ET.
+“Consultant” means Rebekah Prince and/or Natalia Bestilleiro of Prince’s Consultancy Services Ltd, a company incorporated in England (registration number 04969123) having its registered office at Toad Hall Station Road, Cold Norton, Chelmsford, Essex, England, CM3 6HX.